Slow relaxation and aging phenomena at nano-scale in granular materials

-Figure\,3b shows the physical meaning of relaxational closing of open contacts and the destructive action of perturbing weak tensile shocks (which do not completely get the system out of the bistability region).
-We recall that even for large micro-contacts (with $r\agt10^2$\,nm) the bistality zone is of the order of atomic size.
-Note that for characteristic attempt times $\tau_0\sim10^{-12}$s, only ``active'' contacts with barriers $ \alt 45k_{B}T$ can participate in thermally-induced transitions, for which the waiting times are below tens of hours.
-Then the narrow ``active'' parts of the energy curves near the bistability-region boundaries can be reasonably well approximated by straight segments (thick solid lines in Fig.\,2d).
-Consequently, in such narrow regions for almost arbitrary distributions of asperities' heights, the density of energy states for the active mesoscopic contacts can be approximated as constant.
+{Contour arrows in Fig.\,2(d) schematically} show the physical meaning of the relaxational closing of open contacts and the destructive action of perturbing weak tensile shocks, which do not completely get the system out of the bistability region.
+We recall that even for large nanocontacts (with $r\agt10^2$\,nm), the bistality zone is of order of atomic size.
+Note that for characteristic attempt times $\tau_0\sim10^{-12}$s and waiting times below tens of hours, only ``active'' contacts with barriers $ \alt 45k_{B}T$ can participate in thermally induced transitions.
+Then the narrow ``active'' parts of the energy curves near the bistability-region boundaries can be fairly well approximated by straight segments [thick solid lines in Fig.\,2(d)].
+Consequently, in such narrow regions for almost arbitrary distributions of the asperities' heights, the density of energy states for the active nanocontacts can be approximated as constant.

-{\textit{ Kinetic Monte Carlo --} We simulated the above discussed transitions between ``open'' and ``closed'' contacts (their total number in simulations is $3\cdot10^4$) using a kinetic Monte-Carlo approach.
-It uses Arrhenius transition probabilities characterized by the energy barriers $E_c$ for jumps into closed states and $E_b$ to broken states.
-To match experimental time scale we restrict ourselves to $0\le E_{b,c}\alt 45k_BT$.
-If initially all mesoscopic contacts are broken, the population of closed contacts is zero, $N_{c}(E)=0$, whereas the broken states are fully populated, $N_{b}(E)=1$.
-Gradual closing (relaxation) of the broken contacts looks as the motion of the ``closing front'' of $N_{b}(E)$ from small energy barriers to larger ones towards the right boundary of the bistability zone (as shown in Fig.\,4b and 4d, curves 1, for two moments $30$s and $1500$s).
-The rate of the front motion exponentially decreases with time.} We recall that the energy scale of the abscissa is proportional to distances from the bistability-zone boundaries.
-This means that tensile perturbations temporarily shift the micro-contacts (including those corresponding to the current position of the ``relaxation front'') towards the right boundary of the energy diagram.
-There, the energy wells for the open states are deep, whereas those for closed states are shallow (see Figs.\,2c and 3b), so that transitions of previously closed contacts back to open states are fostered.
+{\textit{ Kinetic Monte Carlo approach.--} Using a kinetic Monte Carlo approach, we simulated transitions between ``open'' or ``closed'' states [see Figs.\,2(b) and 2(d)] for $3\times10^4$ contacts.
+The probabilities of interstate jumps are given by the aforementioned Arrhenius law.
+If initially all nanoscale contacts are broken, the broken-contact density $N_{b}(E)=1$ and population of closed contacts is zero, $N_{c}(E)=0$.
+Gradual closing of the broken contacts starts from smallest energy barriers and looks as the motion of the steplike curve $N_{b}(E)$ -- ``closing front'' -- towards the right boundary of the bistability zone with larger barriers.
+As argued above, the nonlinear-signal amplitude is proportional to the number of closed nano-contacts $\int N_{c}(E)dE$.
+Curves 1 in Figs.\,3(b) and 3(d) show the closing front positions after $30$\,s and $1500$\,s of the initial relaxation, respectively.
+For contacts corresponding to the current position of the relaxation front that moves from the left boundary of the bistability zone to the right [Figs.\,3(c) and 3(d), curves 1], the energy wells are deep for the open states and shallow for closed ones [see Fig.\,2(d), left side].